blbadger/blbadger.github.io/3-body-problem-2.md

 Instead of changing the precision of all array elements in our simulation, we instead consider the idea that the precision of certain computations may be less important than the precision of others.
 If this is the case, then we can change the precision of those precision-insensitive computations to decrease the program run-time without affecting the precision of the divergence plot itself.

-Some quick experimentation convinces us that most of the CUDA kernal compute time in the three body divergence simulation is taken up by the planet acceleration computations rather than the array element updates or the divergence checks themselves.
+Some quick experimentation convinces us that most of the CUDA kernel compute time in the three body divergence simulation is taken up by the planet acceleration computations rather than the array element updates or the divergence checks themselves.
 When considering one term of the $a_n$ acceleration computation,

 $$
 a_1 = \cdots -Gm_3\frac{p_1 - p_3}{\left( \sqrt{(p_{1, x} - p_{3, x})^2 + (p_{1, y} - p_{3, y})^2 + (p_{1, z} - p_{3, z})^2} \right) ^3}